May Day: World’s workers rally, France sees pension anger

 “The price of everything has increased except for our wages.
 Increase our minimum wages!” an activist at a Seoul rally shouted at the podium.
 “Reduce our working hours!”

-They criticized Japanese Prime Minister Fumio Kishida’s plan to double the defense budget, and said the money should be spent on welfare, social security and improving people’s daily lives.
-Kishida has promised to focus on raising wages.

-In Indonesia, people attending the rally demanded the government repeal a job creation law they argue would benefit business at the expense of workers and the environment.
+In Indonesia, demonstrators demanded the government repeal a job creation law they argue would only benefit business.

-“Job Creation Law must be repealed,” protester Sri Ajeng said.
-“It’s only oriented to benefit employers, not workers.”

 In Taiwan, thousands of workers protested what they call the inadequacies of the self-ruled island’s labor policies, putting pressure on the ruling party before the 2024 presidential election.

-Gathering in the capital, Taipei, medical workers wearing protective gear held placards with messages calling for subsidies, while others held banners criticizing President Tsai Ing-wen’s labor polices.

-In Lebanon, hundreds of Communist Party and trade syndicate members, as well as a group of migrant domestic workers, marched through downtown Beirut.
-The country is in the throes of a crippling economic crisis and spiraling inflation, with around 75% of the population now living in poverty.

 Protests in Germany kicked off with a “Take Back the Night” rally organized by feminist and queer groups on the eve of May Day to protest against violence directed at women and LGBTQ+ people.
-Several thousand people took part in the march, which was largely peaceful despite occasional clashes between participants and police.
-Numerous further rallies by labor unions and leftist groups are planned in Germany on Monday.
+On Monday, thousands more turned out in marches organizes by Germany labor unions in Berlin, Cologne and other cities with union leaders rejecting recent calls by conservative politicians for restrictions on the right to strike.

+Italy’s far-right premier, Giorgia Meloni, made a point of working on Monday — as her Cabinet passed measures on Labor Day that it contends demonstrates concern for workers.
+But opposition lawmakers and union leaders said the measures do nothing to increase salaries or combat the widespread practice of hiring workers on temporary contracts.
+Many young people say they can’t contemplate starting families or even move out of parents’ homes because they only get temporary contracts.

 Elsewhere, some communities held May Day festivals that harkened back to pagan ceremonies celebrating spring.

+Alla Liapkina described the flowers and balloons of Soviet May Day gatherings, but said it’s time to move on.

+“We live in a new era, and we need to develop in this direction,'' she said. ‘’We don’t need to go back to such a past.”

-Hyung-Jin Kim contributed from Seoul.
-Mari Yamaguchi and Yuri Kageyama in Tokyo; Niniek Karmini in Jakarta, Indonesia; Kanis Leung in Hong Kong; Suzan Fraser in Ankara, Turkey; Riazat Butt in Islamabad; Abby Sewell in Beirut; and Jennifer O'Mahoney in Madrid, contributed to this report.
+Elaine Ganley reported from Paris, Hyung-Jin Kim from Seoul.
+Mari Yamaguchi and Yuri Kageyama in Tokyo; Niniek Karmini in Jakarta, Indonesia; Kanis Leung in Hong Kong; Suzan Fraser in Ankara, Turkey; Riazat Butt in Islamabad; Abby Sewell in Beirut; Demetris Nellas in Skopje, Frank Jordans in Berlin, Jennifer O'Mahoney in Madrid; Nicolae Dumitrache in Kyiv; Krishan Francis in Colombo, Sri Lanka; Frances D’Emilio in Rome; Alex Turnbull and Jeffrey Schaeffer in Paris, contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.